Xeno69/Domination/co30_Domination.Altis/readme.txt

 - Fixed: Map drawing on GPS map (yet again)
 - Optimized: Map drawing, do only draw map icons and markers if they are actually visible
-- Changed: Replaced side mission bonus vec jet and attack chopper classes with the ones which support dynamic (pylon) loadout (including CUP) and many more fixes and optimizations
+- Changed: Replaced side mission bonus vec jet and attack chopper classes with the ones which support dynamic (pylon) loadout (including CUP)
+- Fixed: Do not immediately trigger refuel in engineer full mode when vehicle fuel ammount is under 1 and many more fixes and optimizations

 3.96